Avenues Journal

 What is Avenues?

 In 1987, Casper College launched its first edition of Challenge Magazine, a display medium to honor academic excellence and endeavor at Casper College.
-Challenge, run and edited by longtime Casper College instructor Arlene Larson, ran from 1987 to the late 1990s, publishing student work from a variety of courses.
+Challenge, run and edited by longtime Casper College instructor Arlene Larson and other faculty, ran from 1987 to 2003, publishing student work from a variety of courses.
+It was briefly revived in 2007, only publishing for a few years thereafter.
 Challenge served as an opportunity for students to demonstrate their academic prowess and highlight success at Casper College.
 Copies of Challenge were archived by the Goodstein Foundation Library.
 View these editions here.

 In 2024, the Casper College Writing Center embarked on a mission to revive Challenge in a new and expansive way, carrying on its mission to honor academic excellence at Casper College.
 This renewal, Avenues: A Multidisciplinary Journal for Emerging Scholars, is managed by the Writing Center and seeks to publish individual work from every academic discipline.
 With the core values of research, innovation, scholarship, excellence, Avenues honors the legacy of Challenge and the aspirations of emerging scholars at Casper College.